Dermochelys/acidwarp/windows/README.md

 7. **Manual Testing**: Manually test that the app works correctly and the upgrade process functions as expected
 8. **Cleanup Test Artifacts**: Uninstall the app and remove the temporary certificate used for testing
 9. **Cleanup Project Files**: Remove any temporary files created during steps 5-8 from the project folder

-## Previous ports
-- See the submodule's [README.md](https://github.com/Dermochelys/acidwarp) for more details.

 ## License